weblabormx/laravel-front/README.md

         return $this->belongsTo(Currency::class);
     }
 ```
-### HasMany
+#### HasMany

-If your resource has a relation of many you can use the HasMany, indicating the model it relates to
+If your resource has a relation of many you can use the HasMany, indicating the model it relates to:
 ```php
     public function fields()
     {